sav-che/TL-2/Authors/Eggert, Johann {std. J. Eggert}.md

-> [!cite] BHL link: this entry starts at [page 269](https://www.biodiversitylibrary.org/item/103835#page/279/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 269](https://www.biodiversitylibrary.org/page/33260257) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Eggert, Johann (1812-1895), German teacher, born 2 Feb 1812 in Letzkauerweide on the Danziger Nehrung, visited school in his village, to Jenkau (nr.
-Danzig) 1828 to study for teacher, 1832 assistant teacher in Jenkau, studied at Berlin 1834-1836 mathematics and natural sciences, 1836 back at Jenkau as teacher, 1850 test "Pro facultate docendi" at Königsberg, died 2 Jun 1895. (*J. Eggert*).
+Danzig) 1828 to study for teacher, 1832 assistant teacher in Jenkau, studied at Berlin 1834-1836 mathematics and natural sciences, 1836 back at Jenkau as teacher, 1850 test "Pro facultate docendi" at Königsberg, died 2 Jun 1895.
+**Abbreviated name**: *J. Eggert*

 #### Herbarium and types